Playback speed

 Baba Basra 5:4

-If one person buys two trees in another person’s field, has does not acquire the ground; Rabbi Meir says that he does.
+If one person buys two trees in another person’s field, he does not acquire the ground; Rabbi Meir says that he does.
 If the trees grow, the owner of the land is not permitted to trim them.
 Anything that grows from the trunk belongs to owner of the trees and anything that grows from the roots belongs to the owner of the ground.
 If the trees died, the owner of the trees has no rights to the ground (so he cannot replace them).
 A person who buys three trees does acquire the ground.
 If these trees grow, he may trim them and whatever grows belongs to him regardless of whether it grew from the trunk or from the roots.
 If the trees die, he has rights to the ground (so he may replace them).

 Baba Basra 5:5